n0nuser/n0nuser.github.io/content/professional-experience/axpe/index.md

 ### Reservation Manager

 As the backend developer for an API-first reservation management system that handles workstations in multiple offices, I was responsible for designing the entity-relationship diagram and implementing it using [SQLAlchemy 2.0](https://docs.sqlalchemy.org/en/20/).
-Additionally, I implemented a file structure that allows for multiple microservices, each matching its [OpenAPI specification](https://www.openapis.org/).
+Additionally, I implemented a FastAPI archetype that allows for multiple microservices, each matching its [OpenAPI specification](https://www.openapis.org/).
 For virtual environment and package management, I utilized Poetry.
 For version history management, I used Git with Github, and for the SCRUM Methodology, I utilized MS Teams.

 The reservation management system is built on top of [FastAPI](https://fastapi.tiangolo.com/), ensuring seamless integration with the OpenAPI schema.
 I utilized SQLAlchemy 2.0 with [PostgreSQL](https://www.postgresql.org/) and [Alembic](https://alembic.sqlalchemy.org/en/latest/) for efficient database management, and [OAuth](https://oauth.net/) with [Keycloak](https://www.keycloak.org/) for security.
 The system is deployed using a [Dockerfile](https://www.docker.com/), ensuring ease of use and accessibility.

-Working closely with both the API and frontend teams, I gained an understanding of the project requirements and provided the best possible solutions.
-My contributions helped streamline the client's workflow and improve the efficiency of their reservation management processes.
+As something to highlight, I implemented generic functions for CRUD operations and Pagination with SQLAlchemy 2.0 to adapt the best to the endpoints I generated from the OpenAPI specification.
+I also implemented a generic method for the creation of tests for the CRUD operations with different HTTP errors, which allowed me to reduce the amount of code and improve the readability and maintainability of the code.

 ### Insomnia Config Generator

-I also refactored and optimized an existing Python script that generates an [Insomnia](https://insomnia.rest/) configuration file from a YAML template and a properties file.
-The updated script is now faster, more readable, and easier to maintain.
+I refactored and optimized an existing Python script that generates an [Insomnia](https://insomnia.rest/) configuration file from a YAML template and a properties file.
+The updated script with OOP paradigm is now faster, more readable, and easier to maintain.

 ## Quant AI Lab.
 (12.2022 - Present)